peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 * `static EFloat FromSingleBits​(int value)`<br>
  Creates a binary floating-point number from a 32-bit floating-point number encoded in the IEEE 754 binary32 format.
+* `static EFloat FromString​(byte[] bytes)`<br>
+ Creates a binary floating-point number from a sequence of bytes that represents a number, using an unlimited precision context.
+* `static EFloat FromString​(byte[] bytes,
+          int offset,
+          int length)`<br>
+ Creates a binary floating-point number from a sequence of bytes that represents a number.
+* `static EFloat FromString​(byte[] bytes,
+          int offset,
+          int length,
+          EContext ctx)`<br>
+ Creates a binary floating-point number from a sequence of bytes that represents a number.
+* `static EFloat FromString​(byte[] bytes,
+          EContext ctx)`<br>
+ Creates a binary floating-point number from a sequence of bytes that represents a number.
+* `static EFloat FromString​(char[] chars) char`<br>
+ Creates a binary floating-point number from a sequence of char s that represents a number, using an unlimited precision context.
+* `static EFloat FromString​(char[] chars,
+          int offset,
+          int length) char`<br>
+ Creates a binary floating-point number from a sequence of char s that represents a number.
+* `static EFloat FromString​(char[] chars,
+          int offset,
+          int length,
+          EContext ctx) char`<br>
+ Creates a binary floating-point number from a sequence of char s that represents a number.
+* `static EFloat FromString​(char[] chars,
+          EContext ctx) char`<br>
+ Creates a binary floating-point number from a sequence of char s that represents a number.
 * `static EFloat FromString​(java.lang.String str)`<br>
  Creates a binary floating-point number from a text string that represents a number, using an unlimited precision context.